We don’t just want to be the generation that ends extreme poverty – that is setting the sights too low.

 And we must address the fundamental issue of using a scarcity based system of measuring value in a market place when computational systems give us the power to automate the production of abundance, that by definition has no market value.

-In this sense, intellectual property laws are nothing more than the institutionalization of poverty – an attempt to prop up a system that is no longer serving our needs, and is rapidly moving in the territory of existential level risk.
+In this sense, intellectual property laws are nothing more than the institutionalization of poverty – an attempt to prop up a system that is no longer serving our needs, and is rapidly moving into the territory of existential level risk.

 The economic system is complex.